Finding the Balance With After-School Activities

 The School Life Balance

 How many activities are too many?
-“Seven,” jokes Dr. Jerry Bubrick, director of the Anxiety Disorders Center at the Child Mind Institute.
+“Seven,” jokes Dr. Jerry Bubrick, a clinical psychologist at the Child Mind Institute.
 But really, it’s too much when afterschool activities start interfering with a child’s life.
 Bubrick notes that in the case of intensive commitments like sports or theater, even one activity can be too much.

 Bubrick has a pretty simple calculus for how much is too much.
 “Can you still do your homework?
 Can you still get 8+ hours of sleep each night?
 Can you still be a part of your family?
 Can you still hang out with your friends?
 If the answer is ‘no’ to one or more of these, then it’s too much.”